3-Ingredient Blackened Corn

 Up close picture of blackened corn in a wooden bowl.

 Blackened corn is an easy side dish to make on your stovetop.
-Melt butter in a skillet, add blackened seasonings and corn kernels, and sauté until charred.
+Melt butter in a skillet, add blackened seasonings and corn kernels, then sauté until charred.
 It doesn’t get much easier than that!
 I love to take this recipe to BBQs and summer family get togethers.

 A cast iron skillet filled with blackened corn.

-Ingredients and Equipment
+Ingredients and Equipment Notes

 Frozen Sweet Corn Kernels